Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Preliminary and Motivation

 \subsection{Visual Inertia in Cognitive Hallucinations}

-Recent studies~\cite{yin2025clearsight, liu2024paying, yu2025visual} have identified imbalanced token attention as a primary cause of perceptual hallucinations, where models fail to adequately attend to critical visual regions.
-Building on this finding, we conduct empirical analyses to investigate whether cognitive hallucinations exhibit similar attention patterns.
+Recent visual attention amplification studies~\cite{yin2025clearsight, liu2024paying, yu2025visual} have identified imbalanced token attention as a primary cause of perceptual hallucinations.
+We investigate whether cognitive hallucinations arise from the same mechanism.
+Our analysis reveals an additional phenomenon we term \textbf{Visual Inertia}, where attention remains confined to limited regions and fails to support relational inference.

-Our analysis reveals that, while cognitive hallucinations also show token attention imbalance, they exhibit an additional phenomenon referred to as \textbf{Visual Inertia}.
-To systematically assess it, we propose a metric that quantifies visual inertia.
-Attention to key visual regions exhibits pronounced visual inertia, gradually failing to dynamically shift toward the compositional semantics required for relational inference as generation progresses.
-This renders existing attention amplification methods~\cite{liu2024paying} less effective for cognitive hallucinations.

-\textbf{Limited Effectiveness of Attention Amplification: } To investigate whether amplifying attention to visual tokens $\mathbf{T}_v$ mitigates cognitive hallucinations, we progressively increased the amplification factor following PAI~\cite{liu2024paying}.
-As shown in Figure~\ref{fig:amplify}, mitigation of perceptual hallucinations on POPE~\cite{Li-hallucination-2023} improves monotonically with stronger amplification.
-In contrast, cognitive hallucinations on Reefknot~\cite{zheng2024reefknot} show a non-monotonic pattern: performance first improves but declines when amplification is excessive.
-The observed performance degradation indicates that attention insufficiency alone does not fully explain cognitive hallucinations, and naive amplification fails to address the underlying cause.

-\textbf{Visual Inertia in Cognitive Hallucinations: } Cognitive hallucinations generally occur in tasks that require relational inference involving multiple objects.
-Such inference necessitates the dynamic integration of cross-object relations essential for compositional understanding.
-We hypothesize that cognitive hallucinations originate from a distinct phenomenon, referred to as \textbf{Visual Inertia}, in which visual attention tends to remain concentrated within limited regions, thereby limiting the effective integration of cross-object relations.
-Under this hypothesis, increasing attention strength through amplification may inadvertently reduce attention activeness, which can hinder the process of integrating cross-object relations necessary for compositional inference.

-\textbf{Quantifying Visual Inertia: } To investigate this hypothesis, we formalize visual attention activeness to measure visual inertia.
-We define visual activeness $\mathcal{A}$ as the mean Wasserstein distance between consecutive output token attention distributions with the Manhattan distance on patch indices as the ground metric:

-Here, $\mathbf{A}_{i}^{(h)}$ denotes visual attention weights from the $h$-th head for the $i$-th output token, $T$ is the total number of generated tokens, and $W(\cdot, \cdot)$ is the Wasserstein distance.
-Higher visual activeness $\mathcal{A}$ indicates stronger attention switching between image regions during consecutive token generation.

-\textbf{Verification via Manual Inertia: } To validate the effect of visual inertia on cognitive hallucinations, we applied a manual inertia procedure on LLaVA-1.5~\cite{liu2024improved}, updating attention at decoding step $t$ as:

-where $\lambda$ controls the induced inertia.
-The updated attention was re-normalized to maintain a valid distribution.
-Experiments on the Reefknot dataset~\cite{zheng2024reefknot} in Table~\ref{tab:manual_inertia} show that increasing visual inertia via step-wise propagation lowers visual activeness $\mathcal{A}$ and response accuracy $\mathbf{R_{score}}$, which supports the hypothesis that visual inertia exacerbates cognitive hallucinations.